ember-learn/guides-source/guides/v2.18.0/models/customizing-serializers.md

 [`JSONAPISerializer`](https://www.emberjs.com/api/ember-data/release/classes/DS.JSONAPISerializer)
 is the default serializer and works with JSON API backends.
-The [`JSONSerializer`](https://www.emberjs.com/api/ember-data/release/classes/DS.JSONSerializer) is a simple serializer for working with single json object or arrays of records.
+The [`JSONSerializer`](https://www.emberjs.com/api/ember-data/release/classes/DS.JSONSerializer) is a simple serializer for working with single JSON object or arrays of records.
 The [`RESTSerializer`](https://www.emberjs.com/api/ember-data/release/classes/DS.RESTSerializer) is a more complex serializer that supports sideloading and was the default serializer before 2.0.